 Lori VanBoening received the 35th Annual Outstanding Service Award at CCC-Hastings.

 The award is presented annually to a Hastings Campus employee who demonstrates exemplary service to the college.

-Leading with Excellence: The Next Class
+Leading with Excellence: Part III

 The nine-month program introduces participants to the programs and services available through the college, help them build relationships across departments and campuses and provide them with personal and professional development activities.

 The program runs from October to June and includes a day-long session each month at a different CCC location.